-- manage our portfolio to balance growth, profit margin and cash flow, - · invest in our brands, innovation and growth initiatives, - · deliver sustainable cost reductions, and - provide disciplined capital management to improve return on invested capital and return cash to shareholders.
+- · manage our portfolio to balance growth, profit margin and cash flow, - · invest in our brands, innovation and growth initiatives, - · deliver sustainable cost reductions, and - provide disciplined capital management to improve return on invested capital and return cash to shareholders.

-Beginning in 2015, we describe our business outside North America in two groups - Developing and Emerging Markets ("D&E") and Developed Markets, instead of K-C International ("KCI") and Europe.
+We describe our business outside North America in two groups - Developing and Emerging Markets ("D&E") and Developed Markets.
 D&E markets comprise Eastern Europe, the Middle East and Africa, Latin America and Asia-Pacific, excluding Australia and South Korea.
 Developed Markets consist of Western and Central Europe, Australia and South Korea.
-Previously, KCI consisted of our businesses in Asia, Latin America, the Middle East, Eastern Europe and Africa.

-Highlights for 2015 include the following:
+Highlights for 2016 include the following:

-- Net sales of \$18.6 billion decreased 6 percent compared to 2014.
-Weakening foreign currency exchanges rates significantly decreased net sales and operating profit.
-Organic net sales increased 5 percent. - We executed our growth strategies in D&E markets with a focus on China, Eastern Europe and Latin America.
-Organic net sales in D&E grew 10 percent in 2015 as a result of strong growth in diapers, feminine care, adult care and baby wipes.
-In D&E, we continue to benefit from innovation, expansion, category development and higher net selling prices. - In North America, we generated 5 percent volume growth in our consumer business, with increases on most brands.
-Results benefited from innovations, promotion support, category growth and market share gains. - · In our Developed Markets outside North America, organic net sales were even with prior year. - To help fund our investments in innovations and growth initiatives and to improve our profit margins, we are generating cost savings through several initiatives, including leveraging our global procurement organization and deploying lean principles.
-Full-year cost savings from our ongoing FORCE (Focused On Reducing Costs Everywhere) program in 2015 were \$365. - In 2015, we continued to execute our 2014 Organization Restructuring in order to improve organization efficiency and offset the impact of stranded overhead costs resulting from the spin-off of our health care business in 2014.
-The restructuring is expected to be completed by the end of 2016.
-In 2015, savings from this initiative were \$65. - We continued to focus on generating cash flow and allocating capital to shareholders.
-In 2015, cash provided by operations was \$2.3 billion, and share repurchases of Kimberly-Clark common stock were \$0.8 billion.
-In addition, we raised our dividend in 2015 by 5 percent, the 43rd consecutive annual increase in our dividend.
-Altogether, share repurchases and dividends in 2015 amounted to \$2.1 billion.
+- Net sales of \$18.2 billion decreased 2 percent compared to 2015.
+Weakening foreign currency exchange rates reduced sales by 4 percent.
+Organic sales increased 2 percent. - Organic sales in our North American consumer business grew 1 percent primarily due to 3 percent sales volume growth. - Organic sales in D&E markets grew 4 percent in 2016.
+While we continued to benefit from innovation, expansion, category development and higher net selling prices, our overall growth in D&E markets moderated compared to prior years, primarily due to slower economic growth and weaker category dynamics. - In our Developed Markets outside North America, organic sales were essentially even. - We generated an all-time record \$435 of cost savings from our ongoing FORCE (Focused On Reducing Costs Everywhere) program.
+These savings helped fund investments in innovations and growth initiatives and improve our profit margins. - We completed our 2014 Organization Restructuring in order to improve organization efficiency and offset the impact of stranded overhead costs resulting from the spin-off of our health care business in 2014.
+Savings from this initiative were \$70 in 2016, bringing annualized savings to \$140. - We continued to focus on generating cash flow and allocating capital to shareholders.
+In 2016, cash provided by operations was \$3.2 billion, an increase of 40 percent year-on-year.
+Share repurchases of Kimberly-Clark common stock were \$750.
+In addition, we raised our dividend in 2016 by 4.5 percent, the 44th consecutive annual increase in our dividend.
+Altogether, share repurchases and dividends in 2016 amounted to \$2.1 billion.

 We completed the spin-off of our health care business on October 31, 2014.
-As a result, the health care business is presented as discontinued operations on the Consolidated Income Statement in 2014 and 2013.
+As a result, the health care business is presented as discontinued operations on the consolidated income statement in 2014.